top of page

-Is your little one about to start daycare and you’re worried their sleep is going to plummet?
+Is your little one about to start daycare, and you’re worried their sleep is going to plummet?
 Any change, big or small, could disrupt sleep.
-So how do we minimise this?
+Som how do we minimise this?
 Babies are super adaptable, and they often return to their previous sleep patterns even after experiencing changes.
 Even if your little one has irregular naps, it doesn't mean they can't be a great sleeper at night or at home.
 Daycare providers are often incredibly supportive and understanding when it comes to your concerns about your child's sleep.
 They have experience in assisting babies with adjusting to new sleep environments, and it's likely that after a few days, they’ll be telling you how well they slept!
 If you find yourself overwhelmed with the amount of information you need to address regarding your child.
 However, in most cases, daycare centres provide an enrollment form that allows you to outline your preferences.
 This form serves as a helpful tool for communicating your expectations and requirements to the caregivers.

 If the daycare doesn't provide such a form, you can utilise this downloadable daycare plan form I have prepared.
 You can fill it out and either email it or print it off to hand over.